survivejs/site/posts/49-survivejs-webpack-120.md

 ## Loading Assets

 * Mentioned [babel-plugin-webpack-loaders](https://www.npmjs.com/package/babel-plugin-webpack-loaders).
-Sometimes you might get away without using Webpack.
-Less work means more speed. *babel-plugin-webpack-loaders* is particularly useful if you want to do server side rendering without getting Webpack involved in the process.
+Sometimes you might get away without using webpack.
+Less work means more speed. *babel-plugin-webpack-loaders* is particularly useful if you want to do server side rendering without getting webpack involved in the process.

 ## Advanced Techniques